jdcruz83/today-i-learned-udemy/README.md

 This app has been made following the "Crash Course: Build a Full-Stack Web App in a Weekend!" from Udemy.
 This covers HTML and CSS, Vanilla JavaScript and the ReactJS framework.

-## What I implemented already:
+## What have I changed/implemented already:

-- Hide overflow-y, was showing in certain window sizes.
+- Hide overflow-y, was showing in certain window sizes;
--
+- Changed to `overflow: auto;` Was showing scroll bar when not necessary;